 When you update a balance sheet (important to notice here that it needs to be done on a regular basis and a balance sheet in accounting always needs to be titled with a date, as it shows the health of a business for a particular period in time), it shows your ongoing ability to take payments and repay debts.
 It also shows lenders that you have a track record of successfully managing assets and liabilities.
 When you apply for loans, you can use a simple balance sheet to show lenders that you are very likely to repay your debts on time.

 In fact, a carefully maintained balance sheet can be described as a single most potent tool that can be used in order to demonstrate that a business can be trusted.

-⭐️ It provides you with unique ratios that demonstrate the health of a business at any given time
+⭐️ Balance sheets provide businesses with unique ratios that demonstrate their financial health at any given time

 There are certain techniques that can be used to analyze a balance sheet in greater detail.
 The main one is the financial ratio analysis, which is described in detail here.
 The ratio analysis in short is a quantitative method of gaining insight into liquidity, profitability, and operational efficiency by comparing its main financial statements such as the income statement and balance sheet.